-- If you have never been on high altitudes, you have all chances to do it right from the first time and avoid mountain sickness if you do the proper acclimatization.
+- If you have never been at high altitudes, you have all chances to do it right for the first time and avoid mountain sickness if you do the proper acclimatization.

 - Try to avoid negativity by all means.
 You will have your own challenges to resolve so don’t stick to people who often complain and try to put their problems and emotional burden on you.

 - There is an equal probability of good and bad experiences.
 Set yourself realistically, have a positive attitude and be ready to resolve eventual situations that might occur 🙂

 - Yes, you can do it!